franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 In **manual mode**, users can freely select dates and can set timelines based on specific needs, deadlines or external factors.
 Manually scheduled work packages behave as they did before 15.4.

 In the **new automatic mode**, manually setting a start date is not possible.
 Instead, when a task is scheduled, the date picker automatically determines the start date based on the nearest predecessor.
+In other words: The work package starts as soon as possible, considering related work packages.
 However, you can still define a duration, which adjusts the finish date accordingly.
 This ensures a reliable sequence of automatically scheduled work packages that adapt dynamically to planning changes.

 To learn more about why we needed this change and how it might help you manage your projects, please read [this blog article on the new automatic scheduling mode](https://www.openproject.org/blog/new-automatic-scheduling-mode/blog/new-automatic-scheduling-mode/) that we published some weeks ago.
 See our documentation to get detailed information about how to use the automatic scheduling mode.